artjohnamaro/Finals-Lab-Task-2/README.md

 - Add Foreign Key constraints on username and shortname, referencing the student and assignment tables respectively, to maintain referential integrity.

+Relationships:

+- Many-to-One with student: Each submission belongs to one student.

+- Many-to-One with assignment: Each submission is for one assignment.

+- This models a Many-to-Many relationship between students and assignments, with version tracking multiple submissions.

 ## QUERY STATEMENT
 1. STUDENT TABLE
    - ![Image](https://github.com/user-attachments/assets/d043963f-5614-476c-8363-a2b0b1dd4ab8)